Carry Respect, Not A Blade

 Murder Investigation

-The next few days were a blur for the family due to shock.
-They can only explain that their life seemed like a Netflix series.
-Different ranking police attending their home, a house full of beautiful flowers and cards of sympathy.
+The next few days were a blur for the family, dominated by shock and disbelief.
+They describe the experience as feeling like a scene from a Netflix series—different-ranking police officers attending their home, and the house overflowing with beautiful flowers and sympathy cards.

 Charged

-On the 11th February 2022, Emma and Phil were at Vale Green with family and friends doing a balloon release in Joes memory.
+On 11th February 2022, Emma and Phil, together with family and friends, gathered at Vale Green for a balloon release in Joe’s memory.

-During the evening Emma and Phil received the call from the police informing them that that Hans Beeharry, Benjamin Gil and Cameron Palmer had been charged with Joes murder.
-Early March 2022, Yaman Uslu was charged with assisted murder.
+Later that evening, they received a call from the police informing them that Hans Beeharry, Benjamin Gil, and Cameron Palmer had been charged with Joe’s murder.
+In early March 2022, Yaman Uslu was charged with assisting in the murder.

-Beeharry, Gil and Palmer were remanded in custody, whilst Uslu was on put on bail with a list of people he wasn’t permitted to contact.
+Beeharry, Gil, and Palmer were remanded in custody, while Uslu was granted bail with strict conditions, including a list of people he was not permitted to contact.

 The First Trial

-The murder trial started on the 3rd January 2023 at Norwich Crown Court.
-Emma and Phil attended court everyday clutching a photo and pot of some of Joe’s ashes.
-This was the first time Emma and Phil got to see and hear the evidence that the police had gathered.
-There was a video which was played multiple times throughout the trial.
-It showed the accused with knives chasing Joe.
-They all out of view, Joe then reappeared on camera 50 seconds later, he staggered back towards Laurens flat, before he collapsed.
+The murder trial began on 3rd January 2023 at Norwich Crown Court.
+Emma and Phil attended every day, clutching a photo of Joe and a pot containing some of his ashes.
+This was the first time they were able to see and hear the evidence collected by the police.

-For 5 weeks Emma and Phil sat in the court gallery looking at the 4 defendants and their families/friends.
-When all the evidence was served, and the defence had taken the stand and been cross examined, Emma and Phil were given the news that there was potentially new evidence.
-The computer program had finally cracked the PIN entry code on Palmer’s phone.
-The phone had been discovered months earlier by the Search and Rescue Dive team in a section of the River Wensum.
+For five weeks, Emma and Phil sat in the court gallery, watching the four defendants and their families and friends.
+When all the evidence had been presented and the defence had taken the stand and been cross-examined, Emma and Phil were informed of potentially new evidence.
+A computer program had finally cracked the PIN code on Palmer’s phone, which had been recovered months earlier by the Search and Rescue Dive Team from a section of the River Wensum.

-The phone was broken and water logged, it had been dried out and painstakingly reconstructed into a different phone shell before the interrogation of the PIN code.
+The phone had been broken and waterlogged.
+It was carefully dried out and painstakingly reconstructed into a different phone shell before the PIN code could be accessed.

-There were several days of legal discussion, when on the 2nd of February 2023 the Judge declared that the trial would stop and a second trial would start on the 31st July 2023.
-No words can describe how devastating this news was to Emma and Phil.
+After several days of legal discussion, on 2nd February 2023 the Judge declared that the trial would be halted, with a second trial set to start on 31st July 2023.
+Words cannot describe how devastating this news was for Emma and Phil.

 The Second Trial

-This started on the 31st July 2023 with the same judge but a new jury and some new evidence.
-Gil and Palmer had decided that not to give evidence this time and spent the whole trial talking to each other.
-They showed no respect, no remorse.
+The second trial began on 31st July 2023, with the same judge but a new jury and some new evidence.
+Gil and Palmer chose not to give evidence this time, spending the trial talking to each other and showing no respect or remorse.

-It was bank holiday weekend, so they returned to deliberate on Tuesday 29th August.
-A verdict was reached on Wednesday 30th August.
+The jury began their deliberations late in the afternoon on 25th August.
+Due to the bank holiday weekend, they returned to continue on Tuesday 29th August, reaching a verdict on Wednesday 30th August.

 Verdict

-After 11 hours and 40 minutes the jury came back with a unanimous decision for 3 of the defendants.
-Everyone was in court when the spokesperson from the jury announced that Ben Gil was GULITY of murder, Cameron Pamer was GUILTY of murder and Yamen Uslu was NOT GUILTY in assisting with murder.
+After 11 hours and 40 minutes of deliberation, the jury returned a unanimous decision for three of the defendants.
+Everyone in court listened as the jury spokesperson announced: Ben Gil was GUILTY of murder, Cameron Palmer was GUILTY of murder, and Yamen Uslu was NOT GUILTY of assisting in murder.

-Emma and Phil sat in a daze, Gil and Palmer showed no emotion and Ulsu gave a fist pump and was let out of the dock.
-The Judge then stated that the jury had to continue their discussions and come up with a majority verdict of at least 10 agreeing for Beeharry.
+Emma and Phil sat in a daze.
+Gil and Palmer showed no emotion, while Uslu gave a fist pump as he was led out of the dock.
+The Judge then explained that the jury needed to continue their discussions to reach a majority verdict of at least 10 agreeing for Hans Beeharry.

-The majority verdict was decided 12 hours and 42 minutes after initial deliberation started.
-Everyone was called back into court and the jury spokesperson announced that Beeharry was found GUILTY of murder.
-He hung his head low when the verdict was given.
+After 12 hours and 42 minutes of deliberation in total, the jury reached a majority verdict.
+Everyone was called back into court, and the spokesperson announced that Beeharry was GUILTY of murder.
+He hung his head low as the verdict was delivered.

-Emma and Phil clung to each other in anticipation and gave a cheer of ‘Yes’ when they heard the result.
+Emma and Phil clung to each other in anticipation and let out a relieved cheer of “Yes!” when they heard the result.

 Sentencing - No one is a winner